Clasp technology to knot homology via the affine Grassmannian: Abstract

 \section{Abstract}

-We use the affine Grassmannian to categorify the Reshetikhin-Turaev tangle invariants of type A. Our main tool is a categorification of all the generalized Jones-Wenzl projectors (a.k.a. clasps) as infinite twists.
-Applying this to certain convolution product varieties on the affine Grassmannian we extend our earlier work with Kamnitzer \cite{CaK1,CaK2} from standard to arbitrary representations.
+We categorify all the Reshetikhin-Turaev tangle invariants of type A. Our main tool is a categorification of the generalized Jones-Wenzl projectors (a.k.a. clasps) as infinite twists.
+Applying this to certain convolution product varieties on the affine Grassmannian we extend our earlier work with Kamnitzer \cite{CK1,CK2} from standard to arbitrary representations.